Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Applications to Real Data

-The left plot of Fig.~\ref{fig:emid_application_forecast} shows that the naive one-step-ahead forecast, in spite of its simplicity, provides a quite reasonable result.
-The best performance corresponds however to the forecast based on the SD-ERGM.
-The AR(1) static ERGM improves on the naive forecast and it is slightly worst than the SD-ERGM.
+The left plot of Fig.~\ref{fig:emid_application_forecast} shows that the naive one-step-ahead forecast, despite its simplicity, provides a reasonable result.
+The best performance corresponds, however, to the forecast based on the SD-ERGM.
+The AR(1) static ERGM improves on the naive forecast and is slightly worse than the SD-ERGM.
 However, as commented before, it is more computationally intensive.
-More importantly, the right panel of Fig.~\ref{fig:emid_application_forecast} presents the result from a multi-step-head forecasting analysis.
-It emerges clearly that the performance of the naive forecast (red curve), tested up to $K=8$, rapidly deteriorates, while the SD-ERGM multi-step forecast remains the best performing. \footnote{In all the results on link forecasting -- one- or multi-step-ahead -- we excluded the links that are always zero, i.e. they never appear in the train and test samples.
-The reason is that those are extremely easy to predict and keeping them would give an unrealistically optimistic picture on the predictability of links in the data set.
-Importantly, the ranking of the methods remain unaltered when we keep all links for performance evaluation.}.
+More importantly, the right panel of Fig.~\ref{fig:emid_application_forecast} presents a multi-step-head forecasting analysis result.
+It emerges that the naive forecast's performance (blue curve), tested up to $K=8$, rapidly deteriorates.
+In contrast, the SD-ERGM multi-step forecast remains the best performing~\footnote{In all the results on link forecasting -- one- or multi-step-ahead -- we excluded the links that are always zero, i.e., they never appear in the train and test samples.
+The reason is that those are extremely easy to predict, and keeping them would give an unrealistically optimistic picture of the predictability of links in the data set.
+Notably, the ranking of the methods remains unaltered when we keep all links for performance evaluation.}.